Baffert mulling Medina Spirit's next step after Derby win - WHIZ News

 Shorter than the Derby at 1 3/16 miles, the Preakness sets up well for horses that skipped Churchill Downs for the sprint at Pimlico Race Course.
 Not to mention a chance for redemption for competitors that fell short to Medina Spirit.

-Trainer Doug O’Neill said third-place finisher Rock Your World would not be among them, looking instead to run the 1 1/2-mile Belmont Stakes on June 5 in New York.
+Trainer Doug O’Neill said third-place finisher Hot Rod Charlie would not be among them, looking instead to run the 1 1/2-mile Belmont Stakes on June 5 in New York.
 Todd Pletcher, whose quartet of entrants finished no higher than ninth (Known Agenda), planned to return to New York to regroup and then “think about some major decisions with those horses.”

 Meanwhile, Brad Cox planned to talk with connections for runner-up Mandaloun and 5-2 Derby favorite Essential Quality, who finished fourth.
 Though disappointed with falling short in his first Derby, the Louisville-born trainer was encouraged by both finishing in the top four of the 19-horse field.